 A close up view of the lead ball below the weathervane.

-A couple of views of the final result.
+The final result.
 Lead work completed, weathervane painted with high quality exterior metal paint (the client did not opt for gold leaf), and lightning conductor in place and bonded correctly to the air termination (weathervane in layman’s language).